trixi-framework/KROME.jl/README.md

 ```
 Please note that you have to specify the *absolute* path to the network file.

+Next to the arguments to the `krome` preprocessing script, you can also
+configure which Python 3 executable to use by setting the environment variable
+`JULIA_KROME_PYTHON3_EXEC` to its full path.
+Furthermore, you can disable
+compiler optimizations for the KROME library by setting the environment variable
+`JULIA_KROME_OPTIMIZED_BUILD` to something other than `true`.
+By default,
+optimizations are enabled.

 ## Usage
 Have a look at the examples in [examples/](examples/) to find out how to use